Shahed04ml/rag-chatbot_task/README.md

 - Page numbers displayed in the interface are human-friendly and start from 1.
 - The vector store is kept in memory for this project, so uploading/processing a new document rebuilds the index.
-- Scanned image-only PDFs may require OCR because `pypdf` extracts embedded text, not text from images.